There are three things that make all the difference in marketing.

 And how do we create the conditions for people to want to buy from us?
 As a coach, an expert, a professional service provider, you show up.

-You show up consistently, saying in the same thing day in and day out, and what happens over time, trust increases…
+This is the third thing, You show up consistently, saying in the same thing day in and day out, and what happens over time, is trust increases…

 In time, prospective clients make their way to the place where they’re ready to make that purchase.